javascript-tutorial/en.javascript.info/1-js/03-code-quality/01-debugging-chrome/article.md

     Clicking this again and again will step through all script statements one by one.

 <span class="devtools" style="background-position:-62px -192px"></span> -- "Step over": run the next command, but *don't go into a function*, hotkey `key:F10`.
-: Similar to the previous "Step" command, but behaves differently if the next statement is a function call.
-That is: not a built-in, like `alert`, but a function of our own.
+: Similar to the previous "Step" command, but behaves differently if the next statement is a function call (not a built-in, like `alert`, but a function of our own).

-    The "Step" command goes into it and pauses the execution at its first line, while "Step over" executes the nested function call invisibly, skipping the function internals.
+    If we compare them, the "Step" command goes into a nested function call and pauses the execution at its first line, while "Step over" executes the nested function call invisibly to us, skipping the function internals.

-    The execution is then paused immediately after that function.
+    The execution is then paused immediately after that function call.

     That's good if we're not interested to see what happens inside the function call.